chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report.markdown

 Next, copy `<XLTESTVIEW_HOME>/plugins/demo/reports/BarChart.py` to `<XLTESTVIEW_HOME>/ext/reports/MyBarChart.py`.
 You do not need to restart XL TestView after changing the script.

-The Python script ends with `resultHolder.setResult( <json> )`.
+The Python script ends with `result_holder.result = <json>`.
 This is because Highcharts expects a JSON structure, so that is the output of the report script.
 The JSON structure is created as a Python dictionary.

 Refer to the [Highcharts API](http://api.highcharts.com/highcharts) to see the options that are available for configuration.